jessicaann763/chrome-site-blocker/README.md

 By installing or using this extension, you agree that the developer is **not liable** for any damages, data loss, or consequences arising from its use or inability to use.

 ---

+## Privacy Policy

+**Last updated:** \09/10/2025

+This extension does not collect, transmit, or share any personal or sensitive user data.

+### Data Storage

+* All data (blocked sites, temporary unblock timers, and Parent Mode settings) is stored **locally** in Chrome’s extension storage on your device.
+* The master password is stored securely as a salted hash.
+The cleartext password is never stored.
+* No data is sent to external servers.

+### Data Collection

+This extension does **not** collect or track:

+* Personally identifiable information (such as names, emails, or addresses)
+* Health, financial, or authentication information
+* Location data
+* Browsing history or website content
+* User activity (clicks, keystrokes, etc.)

+### Privacy by Design

+* The extension is designed to work fully offline.
+* Uninstalling the extension automatically deletes all stored data from your browser.

+### Contact

+If you have questions about this privacy policy or the extension, please contact:
+Jessica Rhodes / https://github.com/jessicaann763 / jessicaann763@gmail.com